Cube diagrams and 3-dimensional Reidemeister-like moves for knots: Introduction

 The organization of this paper is as follows: In Section 2 we give the definition of a cube diagram and show that every link can be represented by a cube diagram.
-In Section 3 we describe stabilization/destabilzation and commutation moves and prove Theorem~\ref{maintheorem1} using them.
-Cube homology theory is developed in Section 4 and is proven to be equivalent to knot Floer homology.
+In Section 3 we describe cube stabilization and commutation moves and prove Theorem~\ref{maintheorem1} using them.
+Cube homology theory is developed in Section 4 and is proved to be equivalent to knot Floer homology.